 Staying in the forefront of past customers and shopping cart abandoners minds is a good way to get repeat customers.

 Use audience bid modifiers to retarget shoppers who visited your site or abandoned their checkout.
-These customers are more likely to come back if you retarget to them and stay in the forefront of their minds.
+These customers are more likely to come back if you retarget them and stay in the forefront of their minds.
 You can use second chance offers or special discounts to entice both past customers and cart abandoners to come back.

 Re-engage through remarketing to get customers back to your page in the future.